Portugal begins to ration water amid extreme drought | www.lokmattimes.com

 President of the Portuguese Water Distribution and Drainage Association Rui Godinho defended the urgent implementation of fundamental structural measures to reduce water losses.

-It is necessary to "attack the problem" with specific measures and a national program for efficient use of water, he was quoted by the Lusa News Agency as saying.
-(ANI/Xinhua)
+It is necessary to "attack the problem" with specific measures and a national program for efficient use of water, he was quoted by the local media as saying.

+Late last month, the government had announced that it would allocate 5 million euros from its Environmental Fund for awareness campaigns and contingency solutions to fight the severe drought that has spread across the country.

+At the beginning of February, the government restricted the use of several dams for electricity production and agricultural irrigation due to the drought in mainland Portugal.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app